 \section{Sufficient Conditions for PE}

-\tdd{Umformulierungen der Umgebungen, nur Annahme$\rightarrow$Aussage, knapp, präzise, keine Vereinfachungsschirtte in den Umgebungen; ggf.
-Umgebungen zusammenfassen; zusätzliche Erklärungen/Motivationen streichen, Definition selbsterklärend; Definition~5 mathematischer, v.a. mathematische Definition der Combinations über Tupel; Ende der Section mit der Erweiterung auf mehrere Spieler} Since $\vb*{\phi}_{i}(\vb*{x})$ is usually nonlinear, it cannot be handled by typical statements in the PE literature.
-For ease of notation, the index $i$ is omitted first and we examine, w.l.o.g., $\vb*{\phi}(\vb*{x}): \mathbb{R}^{n}\rightarrow \mathbb{R}^{h}$.
+Since $\vb*{\phi}_{i}(\vb*{x})$ is usually nonlinear, it cannot be handled by typical statements in the PE literature.
+For ease of notation, the index $i$ is omitted first and we examine, without loss of generality (w.l.o.g.), $\vb*{\phi}(\vb*{x}): \mathbb{R}^{n}\rightarrow \mathbb{R}^{h}$.
 We conclude with the consideration of all $N$ players.
 In order to find trajectories $\vb*{x}(t)$ that solve Problem~\ref{problem:PE}, we start by choosing a general structure for desired system states.